-Stephen Hansen, is a retired Equity Partner and Managing Director of Clarion Partners, with more than 30 years of real estate investment management experience.
-He was a member of Clarion Partner’s Executive Board responsible for managing a business with $40 billion of real estate assets under management.
-He was a Senior Portfolio Manager accountable for investment performance and client satisfaction.
-In his leadership role, he was also responsible for business strategy and planning, corporate management, compensation, recruiting and developing professionals.
-Mr. Hansen began his career at Equitable Real Estate Investment Management during its partial ownership of Ala Moana Center, working on the acquisition of several prominent downtown Honolulu office properties, and the asset management of other Hawai’i investments.
-He serves on the Board of Directors and is a Trustee of the University of Colorado Foundation.
-He previously served on the Board of Directors of the University of Colorado Real Estate Foundation, and is past Chairman of the Board of Clarion Partners Property Trust.
-Mr. Hansen earned a B.S. degree in Business from the University of Colorado Boulder and an M.B.A. in Finance from Golden Gate University in San Francisco.
-He is a member of the University of Colorado Real Estate Center National Advisory Board and the University of Southern California Lusk Center for Real Estate Executive Committee.
+Stephen B. Hansen is a retired Equity Partner and Managing Director of Clarion Partners, one the largest and most well -respected real estate investment management firms.
+He was a member of its Executive Board responsible for managing a business with $42 billion of assets under management.
+In his leadership role, he was involved with business strategy and planning, corporate management, compensation, recruiting and developing professionals.
+Throughout his tenure, Mr. Hansen was a Senior Portfolio Manager accountable for investment performance and client satisfaction.
+He has served a wide variety of pension funds, insurance companies, foundations and endowments and sovereign wealth entities worldwide.
+Mr. Hansen is also a member of the Board of Directors of the University of Colorado Foundation (Investment Policy Committee).
+He previously served on the Board of Directors of Unico Properties (Chair, Compensation Committee), University of Colorado Real Estate Foundation (Audit Committee), and he is past Chairman of the Board of Clarion Partners Property Trust.
+Mr. Hansen holds a B.S. in Business from the University of Colorado Boulder and an M.B.A. in Finance from Golden Gate University in San Francisco.
+He is also a member of the University of Colorado Real Estate Center International Advisory Board.